-On February 17, 2021, the Compensation Committee of the Board of Directors of BlackLine, Inc. approved restricted stock unit grants to employees totaling 0.1 million shares.
+On February 15, 2023, the Compensation Committee approved restricted stock unit grants to employees totaling 42,000 shares.
 Each restricted stock unit entitles the recipient to receive one share of common stock upon vesting of the award.
-The restricted stock units will vest as to one-fourth of the total number of units awarded on the first anniversary of February 20, 2021 and quarterly thereafter for 12 consecutive quarters.
+The restricted stock units will vest as to one-fourth of the total number of units awarded on the first anniversary of February 20, 2023 and quarterly thereafter for 12 consecutive quarters.